dafny-lang/dafny/docs/DafnyRef/Types.md

 The paper [Co-induction Simply](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/coinduction.pdf), by Leino and
-Moskal[@LEINO:Dafny:Coinduction], explains Dafny's implementation and verification of co-inductive types.
+Moskal[@LEINO:Dafny:Coinduction], explains Dafny's implementation and verification of coinductive types.
 We capture the key features from that paper in this section but the reader is referred to that paper for more complete details and to supply bibliographic references that are omitted here.